cylc/cylc-flow/doc/src/suite-config.rst

 prerequisites may be defined for it in other parts of the graph).

-*Cylc does not infer the existence of the upstream task in offset triggers* like ``foo[-P1D] => bar`` because, as explained in :ref:`cylc-6-migration-implicit-cycling`, a typo in the offset interval should generate an error rather than silently creating tasks on an erroneous cycling sequence.
+*Cylc does not infer the existence of the upstream task in offset triggers* like ``foo[-P1D] => bar`` because a typo in the offset interval should generate an error rather than silently creating tasks on an erroneous cycling sequence.

 As a result you need to be careful not to define inter-cycle dependencies that cannot be satisfied at run time.
 Suite validation catches this kind of error if